Croggy22/PDF_GENERATOR/README.md

 ## Description

 Generate "X" number of PDF files based on a terminal input field, insert lorem text, and save with UUID naming.
 Output the files to a directory.
-Save file names to .XLSX format for help with further processing (to be further used for generating XML for import processes etc.)
+Save file names to .csv format for help with further processing (to be further used for generating XML for import processes etc.)

 This is a rudimentary application run from command line, with no error handling on input and it will exit with errors if invalid inputs are received.
 I may come back to this as an enhancment later.
 Please sumbit a pull request if you are interested.